-Council approved the 2021 Capital and Operating Budgets at a meeting of Council on March 15, 2021, which included a 1% reduction in the property tax increase proposed in the Draft 2021 – 2025 Financial Plan.
+Council has now adopted the 2021 Capital and Operating Budgets which are part of the 2021 – 2025 Financial Plan.

 - 3.15% increase in residential property taxes and 2.0% increase in business property taxes